The Liberator (miniseries)

-The Liberator is an American adult animated war drama miniseries created and written by Jeb Stuart.
+The Liberator is an American adult animated war drama television mini-series created and written by Jeb Stuart.
 It is based on the book The Liberator: One World War II Soldier’s 500-Day Odyssey by Alex Kershaw.

-Directed by Greg Jonkajtys, the miniseries was released on November 11, 2020 on Netflix.
+Directed by Greg Jonkajtys, the miniseries was released on November 11, 2020, on Netflix.

 Synopsis

 The Liberator takes place during World War II where maverick U.S. Army officer Felix Sparks and the 157th Infantry Regiment fought for over five hundred days alongside the Allied forces during the Italian campaign.